IOTechSystems/xrt-examples/README.md

 the EdgeX ecosystem to support the full spectrum of secure hard and soft real-time Edge Computing requirements.

-More infomation about XRT can be found on the [IOTech website](https://www.iotechsys.com/our-products/edge-software-platforms/edge-xrt/)
+More information about XRT and IOTech Edge Connect can be found on the [IOTech website](https://www.iotechsys.com/products/edge-connect/)

 ## Gettings Started